hakko/subsonic/README.md

 During install:
 * you'll be asked to create a database user.
 Stick to the default name, "postgres".
 * you'll be asked to choose a port number.
 Stick to the default value, "5432".
+You also need Java 7.
+Uninstalling Java 6 is a good idea, unless you don't explicitly need it.

 Building
 --------